stevejay/middleengine-website/src/posts/2020-06-23-programming-the-nes-the-6502-in-detail.md

 There are two important caveats regarding addition and subtraction:

-- Avoid mixing signed and unsigned values &mdash; at the very least, it is difficult to know when overflow has occurred and how any carry bits should be handled.
+- Avoid mixing signed and unsigned values.
+At the very least it is difficult to know when overflow has occurred and how any carry bits should be handled.
 - The two values to add or subtract should have the same bit count.
 Consider sign-extending the shorter value if this is not the case.

 ## Processor registers